Trusted WordPress tutorials, when you need them most.

 How to Show Random Quotes in WordPress Sidebar

-It also lets you display quotes on any page, post, or widget area, including your WordPress sidebar.
+This plugin allows you to add an unlimited number of quotes to your site and display them on any page, post, or widget area, including your WordPress sidebar.

 First, you’ll need to install and activate the plugin.
 If you need help, then please see our guide on how to install a WordPress plugin

 After activating the plugin, you can start adding quotes.
-To add your first quote, go to Quotes » Add New.
+To add your first quote, go to Quotes » Add New Post.

 How to add a new random quote

-First you’ll need to type a title for your quote into the ‘Add Title’ field.
-In a later step, we’ll show you how to choose whether or not to display the quote’s title to your visitors, or use it for internal reference only.
+First, you’ll need to type a title for your quote into the ‘Add title’ field.
+In a later step, we’ll show you how to choose whether to display the quote’s title to your visitors or use it for internal reference only.

 Next, type your quote into the text editor.
 In our example, we’re using a quote from a case study.